Nathaniel Goldfinger

-General Life/Accomplishments

 Nathaniel Goldfinger was born on August 20, 1916 in the Bronx, New York City, and continued his New York residency throughout the majority of his early adult life.
 He graduated from City College of New York in 1938, earning a Bachelor's degree in Social Science.
 The Bronx native would then spend his graduate study at New York University and The New School for Social Research.
 He went on to devote his adult life working with labor organizations and even serve as the director of National Bureau of Economic Research.
 Goldfinger was also appointed the presidency of the Industrial Relations Research Association, and attained membership at the executive committee of the Joint Council on Economic Education.
 However, his most notable position was his directorship of the AFL–CIO Department of Research(1963), where he served for thirteen years before his death in 1976.
 His work even famously landed him on the master list of Nixon political opponents, a bipartisan index uncovered during the Watergate hearings of 1973.

-As for his personal life, Goldfinger was married to Betty Gordes, who passed away in 2014.
-They had two daughters together, Irene and Ruth.
-Nathaniel Goldfinger died on Thursday, July 22, 1976, after succumbing to a persistent illness.
+As for his personal life, Goldfinger was married to Betty Gordes, who died in 2014.
+They had two daughters together, Judith and Ruth.
+Nathaniel Goldfinger died on Thursday, July 22, 1976, following a persistent illness.
 He was 59 years old.